hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

 ## Advanced figures (`ggplot2`)

 More recently, R users have moved away from base graphic options and towards a plotting package called [`ggplot2`](http://docs.ggplot2.org/).
-This package adds a lot of functionality to the basic plots described above The syntax takes some getting used to but once you have it you will find it's extremely powerful and flexible.
+This package adds a lot of functionality to the basic plots described above.
+The syntax takes some getting used to, but once you have it you will find it's extremely powerful and flexible.
 We can start by re-creating the scatterplot but using ggplot functions to get a feel for the syntax.

 `ggplot2` is best used on data in the `data.frame` form, so we will will work with `metadata` for the following figures.
 Let's start by loading the `ggplot2` library.